Rapid Finance on 13 July 2014

 So what’s changed?

-New legislation came into effect on 10th March this year, and is seen as a shift in credit status reporting.
+New legislation came into effect on 10th March this year, and is considered a shift in credit status reporting.
 The changes are mostly geared towards ‘positive reporting’, meaning the analysis of payments made towards credit facilities like personal loans, car loans, home loans and credit cards – great news if you pay things on time.

 This is also good news for the budget conscious – i.e. those who start several applications, comparing the details and shopping around for better interest rates and more flexible finance.
 Traditionally, as stated above, this type of activity had negative connotations.